Touring Exhibitions Group

 - Links to professional organisations, suppliers and freelance services provided by members.

-There are currently more than 200 exhibitions available for touring listed in the Exhibitions database, and over 70 venues listed in the Venues database.
+There are currently more than 200 exhibitions available for touring listed in the Exhibitions database.

 Click here to read about membership benefits and to join TEG